zapata-engineering/orqviz/README.md

 We recently published a paper on arXiv where we review the tools available with `orqviz`:\
 [ORQVIZ: Visualizing High-Dimensional Landscapes in Variational Quantum Algorithms](https://arxiv.org/abs/2111.04695)

+Find a brief overview of the visualization techniques on [YouTube](https://www.youtube.com/watch?v=_3x4NI6PcH4)!

 ## Installation

 You can install our package using the following command: